phetter/NeoLink/README.md

 This is a Chrome extension wallet for the Neo Smart Economy.

 Currently the project is undergoing heavy development.
+When running in development, the extension popup can be perceived as slow to start.
+Please be aware of this when running the unpacked extension build.

 ![alt](https://i.gyazo.com/816b21e8fcbb35073919603c9d6030c1.gif)

 ## Current Features